RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 <img src="/images/nvidia_gtc2019_exhibits.jpg" width="600" align="center" alt="Nvidia GTC 2019 - Exhibits" title="Nvidia GTC 2019 - Exhibits" />

+Every major player in computing was represented at GTC: Microsoft, IBM, Lenovo, Dell, HP.
+Absent: Apple.
+This struck me as strange because Apple uses Nvidia GPUs in its high-end products.

+Also strange: Most users and exhibitors were running Microsoft Windows.
+Ubuntu Linux was the second most-dominant operating system, followed by macOS.
+Maybe my judgment is skewed because I have attended mostly web and mobile development conferences in the past few years, where macOS dominates by roughly 9:1.
+Interesting things are happening in Redmond, Washington.
+Especially in the GPU space.

+Also on display: Jetson Nano, configured as a JetBot.
+Check out the video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Uwbv8v-ai6E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The GTC 2019 exhibitors were amazing.